andreipredafl/subscriber-hub-ui/README.md

 This project is part of a challenge and showcases frontend skills such as Vue.js components, state management, and API interactions.
 Of course, there’s room for improvement, such as adding better validation, notifications, and enhanced error handling :)

-Hopefully, this serves as a good showcase of my skills! 🚀

 The backend API for this project is built with Laravel.
 Check it out [here](https://github.com/andreipredafl/mailerlite-subscriber-api).

 Inspired by [MailerLite interface](https://dashboard.mailerlite.com/subscribers)